-Description Brown recluse spiders belong to a group of spiders commonly known as violin spiders or fiddlebacks.
-Their name refers to a characteristic fiddle-shaped pattern on their head region directly behind their eyes (never on the abdomen).
-Brown recluse spiders range in color from tan to dark brown, but often they are a golden brown.
-The coloration is generally uniform (head and abdomen are about the same color) with no stripes or bands on the legs.
-The fiddle marking is usually dark brown or black, with the neck of the fiddle pointing towards the abdomen.
+Brown recluse spiders, Loxosceles reclusa, belong to a group of spiders commonly known as violin spiders or fiddlebacks (Araneae: Sicariidae).
+Their name refers to a characteristic fiddle-shaped pattern on their head region directly behind their eyes.
+Brown recluses range in color from tan to dark brown, but are often a golden brown.
+The coloration is generally uniform with no stripes or bands on the legs (Fig. 1).
+The fiddle marking is usually dark brown or black, with the neck of the fiddle pointing towards the abdomen (Fig. 2).
 Hairs on the body are fine, not coarse, and the fiddle pattern is often shiny.
 The body measures 8-10 mm long (about 0.4 inch).

-Brown recluse spider, Loxosceles reclusa.
-(Lisa Ames, University of Georgia, Bugwood.org)
+Figure 1.
+Brown recluse spider (Lisa Ames, University of Georgia, Bugwood.org).